4 boneless chicken breasts

 Thick chicken pieces may take 30-40 minutes.
 Keep that in mind when you are timing dinner.
 Pounding them a little thinner helps speed cooking.
 A meat mallet is a great inexpensive kitchen tool.

 You can skip turning the pieces midway and not concern yourself about the crispiness of the bottom.
 It will all be good.
 Foodie gods might not approve, but it will be tasty in spite of them.
+Your kitchen, your rules.

-How long they take to cook will depend upon the thickness of your chicken.
+How long the breasts take to cook will depend upon the thickness of your chicken.
 The first time you make these, watch them carefully and plan for side dishes that can sit and wait for the chicken.
 Take care to not overcook chicken or it will squeak like a new leather shoe.
 We are shooting for fork tender.

 Let the chicken sit for a couple minutes after removing them from the oven.
 This is the perfect time to set out the salads.
 Enjoy.